 What can Calm People provide?

 As specialists in emotional resilience we can provide a range of workshops that help you and your teams develop emotional resilience skills.
-We have also been a fundamental part of the team that created My Internal World.
-My Internal World is an online emotional assessment and support hub which can be taken in isolation or as part of the Calm People stable of services.
+We have also created Inner Calm, an online emotional assessment and support hub which can be taken in isolation or as part of the Calm People stable of services.